Ronald Gene Simmons: Trial for Russellville shootings

 In the four-day trial, Simmons was linked to shootings at four businesses through eyewitness accounts and ballistics evidence.

-The defense rested without presenting evidence or calling any witnesses even though they had subpoenaed eleven.
+The defense rested without presenting evidence or calling any witnesses, even though they had subpoenaed eleven.
 They had previously decided against an insanity defense.
 "Doc" Irwin had said he planned to call about five witnesses but told the Gazette he was unable to find one.
-“We didn’t have any witnesses,” he admitted after the verdicts were reached.
-“We looked high and low.”
+"We didn't have any witnesses," he admitted after the verdicts were reached.
+"We looked high and low."

-Prosecutor John Bynum, arguing for death, said, "There is nothing in the record that says this man is entitled to a break—nothing.
+Prosecutor John Bynum, arguing for death, said, "There is nothing in the record that says this man is entitled to a break—nothing."

 The jury deliberated less than 1½ hours before convicting Simmons on May 12, 1988.
-After hearing arguments on whether to sentence him to life in prison or death, they deliberated another 2 hours and returned with a sentence of death.
-Simmons was also sentenced for 30 years for each of four attempted capital murder counts, 20 years for a fifth attempted capital court, and 7 years for a first-degree false imprisonment charge.
+After hearing arguments on whether to sentence him to life in prison or death, they deliberated another one hour and twenty minutes and returned with a sentence of death.
+Simmons was also sentenced to 30 years for each of four attempted capital murder counts, 20 years for a fifth attempted capital court, and 7 years for a first-degree false imprisonment charge, with the sentences to run consecutively, a total 147 years.

-After jurors had been excused, Simmons told Circuit Judge John Patterson he had a statement to make.
+After the jurors were excused, Simmons told Circuit Judge John Patterson he had a statement to make.
 Speaking softly from the witness stand, Simmons stated in open court that, after careful thought and consideration, he was ready to waive all his rights to appeal.

 Later that evening, one juror said, "It's something the jury was not proud of."
 Another said the jury had no problem with its decision.